Ground sloth: Megatheriidae

 The megatheriid ground sloths are relatives of the megalonychids; these two families, along with the family Nothrotheriidae, form the infraorder Megatheria.
 Megatheriids appeared later in the Oligocene, some 30 million years ago, also in South America.
-The group includes the heavily built Megatherium (given its name 'great beast' by Georges Cuvier) and Eremotherium.
+The group includes the heavily built Megatherium (given its name 'great beast' by Georges Cuvier) and Eremotherium, which are the largest known ground sloths, thought to have had body masses of 3.5-4 tons.
 The skeletal structure of these ground sloths indicates that the animals were massive.
 Their thick bones and even thicker joints (especially those on the hind legs) gave their appendages tremendous power that, combined with their size and fearsome claws, provided a formidable defense against predators.

 The earliest megatheriid in North America was Eremotherium eomigrans which arrived 2.2 million years ago, after crossing the recently formed Panamanian land bridge.
 With more than five tons in weight, 6 meters in length, and able to reach as high as 17 ft, it was larger than an African bush elephant bull.
 Unlike relatives, this species retained a plesiomorphic extra claw.
 While other species of Eremotherium had four fingers with only two or three claws, E. eomigrans had five fingers, four of them with claws up to nearly a foot long.